 Sam Weaver was the first to break ranks.
 While the price tag produced “sticker shock” among council, he noted that some money will flow back in from partners who co-locate with the city, as Boulder County has expressed interest in doing, or from the sale of buildable lots to developers.

 “There’s a few reasons we did what we did,” he said.
-“It was land banking: The whole idea was that we could control the outcome, not only from a design perspective but from an afforability perspective.
+“It was land banking.
+The whole idea was that we could control the outcome, not only from a design perspective but from an affordability perspective.
 It was done for good reasons.”

 Density was an issue for Carlisle and Nagle in February.
-Cost was, too, at least for Carlisle: “Where is the money going to come from?” she asked.
+Cost was, too, at least for Carlisle: “Where is the money going to come from?” she asked at the time.